King's Health Partners' Summer SchoolRelevant to: Research

 Professor Graham Lord, director of the NIHR Guy’s and St Thomas’ Biomedical Research Centre said "It was very rewarding for myself and colleagues to work with the local students who joined us for the Summer School.
 Their intellectual curiosity and dedicated engagement in activities was impressive.

 “Every day my colleagues and I work towards the goal of discovering new ways to diagnose and treat diseases, in order to improve the lives of our patients and the clinical care that they receive.
 I hope that the Summer School inspired these students to consider careers across clinical research and clinical care.”

 King’s Health Partners is an Academic Health Science Centre that brings together three of the country’s leading NHS Foundation Trusts, Guy's and St Thomas', King's College Hospital and South London and Maudsley, with a world-class university, King's College London.
 The partnership was formed to turn research more swiftly and effectively into improvements in healthcare for people with physical and mental health problems in south east London.

-The Summer School is funded by KHP, the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London, and the NIHR Clinical Research Network South London.
+The Summer School is funded by KHP and the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London.

 You can find out more about the 2019 Summer School and how to apply on the BRC website.